-Acquiring this ability can be done through an indirect process by means of Engineering Graphics subjects where students perform sketching tasks to create and read orthographic and axonometric projections [7].
+Acquiring this ability can be done through an indirect process by means of Engineering Graphics subjects where students perform sketching tasks to create and read orthographic and axonometric projections [6].
 However, there is another approach based on the development of specific training for the development of spatial skills.

-From our perspective as teachers, we realize what difficulties that first year's engineering students experience while learning Technical Drawing caused by the low level of spatial ability in engineering and that's why we feel the need of creating tools and methodologies for improving that ability.
+From our perspective as teachers, we realize what difficulties the first year engineering students experience while learning Technical Drawing, this is because of the low level of spatial ability in engineering and that's why we feel the need for creating tools and methodologies to improve that ability.